 At the same time, digitized social media platforms have become a powerful new tool of political propaganda.
 Governments, institutions, corporations, candidates, and parties now flood the infosphere with demographically and individually-targeted lies, disinformation, and incitements — weaponized information that is far more powerful and compelling than old-school broadcasting.

-If Trump and the Republican Party have their way, the economic wealth and political power generated by these technologies will go entirely to the 1% while we of the 99% suffer the misery and pain.
+If those who elevate corporate-profits over shared community values have their way, the economic wealth and political power generated by these technologies will go entirely to the 1% while we of the 99% suffer the misery and pain.